melinda-z/CI-MS2-MovieQuiz/testing.md

 - Play Again Button

-  Made sure the play again button direct to the game page and the questions are displayed correctly from the start.
+  Made sure the play again button directs to the game page and the questions are displayed correctly from the start.

 - Go Home Button